welshstew/ansible-openshift-ee/README.md

 The intention is to run this as a kubernetes job
 The token will be passed to the container: K8S_AUTH_API_KEY, taken from the serviceaccount secret Any other required files should be provided externally via a secret.
+It's likely that the `run-ansible-playbook.sh` file would need to change to suit your needs.